 You can grow fruit that gives a high yield as well.
 For example, an apple tree will give you nearly 150+ pounds of apples each year.
 However, if you want to plant a peach tree instead, you can expect about 100 pounds of the fruit.

-Planting blackberries will give you 10-15 pounds of the fruit per bush.
-This has always been one of the easiest and our favorite bushes to have on the homestead.
+Planting blackberries will give you 10-15 pounds of fruit per bush.
+This has always been one of the easiest and favorite bushes on the homestead.
 And plum trees in a good garden can yield over 150-300 pounds of fruit yearly.

 You may grow way more than your family can consume, so you can donate, preserve it, or share it with friends and family.